JAlcocerT/JAlcocerT/content/blog/dev-web-code-JAVASCRIPT.md

 It's important to note that while Skulpt allows you to write and execute Python code in the browser, there are limitations compared to running Python code on a traditional Python interpreter.

 Skulpt may not support all Python features or libraries, and performance may be slower due to the overhead of transpilation and execution in the browser environment.

-However, for many use cases, Skulpt can be a convenient and effective tool for bringing Python to the web.
+However, for many use cases, Skulpt can be a convenient and effective tool for **bringing Python to the web**.

 Yes, you can create a **fully static astro site with Plotly graphs using Skulpt for Python code** execution in the browser.

 Here's how you can approach it:

 1. **Static HTML/CSS/JavaScript files**: Create static HTML, CSS, and JavaScript files for your astro site.
 These files will define the structure, layout, and interactivity of your site.